FoushWare/elzatona_web/data/ideas/guided-freestyle-learner-system.md

 - **Answer Management**: Provide and edit custom answers
 - **Account Association**: Link custom questions to user account
 - **Personal Library**: Organize and manage custom content
+- **Question Tagging System**:
+  - **Default Status**: All user-generated questions start as "not-included-in-plans"
+  - **Freestyle Access**: Available in freestyle learning mode immediately
+  - **Admin Review**: Questions can be reviewed and potentially added to guided learning plans
+  - **Tag Management**: Users can see tag status and request inclusion in guided plans

 ### **12. Admin Review System**